bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO How to handle recipes?
 Just a beacon to all the regular recipes, enable it with a unique range-boosting technology?
 -- TODO Or just make a stand-alone version of the mod and a non-standalone version?

--- TODO rename searchlightFriendRadius to searchlightRangeBoostRadius or something
+-- TODO rename searchlightFriendRadius to d.searchlightRangeBoostRadius or something

 -- TODO Be more meticulous in checking entity.isValid on objects before we use them (including players, characters, cursors, item stacks, etc)